-- Understand educational requirements for careers in academic settings - Understand the demands of a career in an academic setting - Understand career options outside of academic settings
+- Understand educational requirements for careers in academic settings - Understand the demands of a career in an academic setting - Understand career options outside of academic settings this means earning a Ph.D. in a relevant area of psychology.

-Psychologists can work in many different places doing many different things.
-In general, anyone wishing to continue a career in psychology at a 4-year institution of higher education will have to earn a doctoral degree in psychology for some specialties and at least a master's degree for others.
-In most areas of psychology, this means earning a Ph.D. in a relevant area of psychology.
 Literally, Ph.D. refers to a doctor of philosophy degree, but here, philosophy does not refer to the field of philosophy per se.
 Rather, philosophy in this context refers to many different disciplinary perspectives that would be housed in a traditional college of liberal arts and sciences.